Caroline affair: Aftermath

-In response to the incident, a group of thirteen Americans captured and burned the British merchant steamer Sir Robert Peel while she was in American waters.
+In response to the incident, a group of 13 Americans captured and burned the British merchant steamer Sir Robert Peel while she was in American waters.
 Van Buren sent General Winfield Scott to prevent further American incursions into Canada.

 Correspondence between U.S. Secretary of State Daniel Webster and British minister to the United States Lord Ashburton outlined the conditions under which one nation might lawfully violate the territorial sovereignty of another state.
-The Caroline test (also known as the Caroline doctrine) states that exceptions do exist to territorial inviolability, but "those exceptions should be confined to cases in which the necessity of that self-defense is instant, overwhelming, and leaving no choice of means, and no moment for deliberation".
+The Caroline test states that exceptions do exist to territorial inviolability, but "those exceptions should be confined to cases in which the necessity of that self-defense is instant, overwhelming, and leaving no choice of means, and no moment for deliberation".
 According to academic Tom Nichols, the Caroline test remains an accepted part of international law today.
 In 2008, he wrote: